leanprover-community/lean4game/README.md

 of Kevin Buzzard and Mohammad Pedramfar.
 The project is based on Patrick Massot's prototype: [NNG4](https://github.com/PatrickMassot/NNG4).

-Building this requires a [npm](https://www.npmjs.com/) toolchain.
-After cloning the repository you should run `npm install` to pull in all dependencies.
-For development and experimentation, you can run `npm start` that will perform a non-optimized build and then run a local webserver on port 3000.

 ### Progress & Contributing
-Currently the interface is still undergoing bigger changes, contributions are of course welcome, but it might be better to wait with them for a bit until proper support for external games is implemented andthe existing games are separated from this repository. (ca. Sept.
+Currently the interface is still undergoing bigger changes, contributions are of course welcome, but it might be better to wait with them for a bit until proper support for external games is implemented and the existing games are separated from this repository. (ca. Sept.
 2023)

 ### Documentation